 Fostering a New Generation of Woodturners

-In addition, the members of WoO volunteer at Olympic High School in Bremerton.
+In addition, the members of WoO volunteer at Olympia High School.
 Dave loves passing along his knowledge and passion to a new generation of craftsmen.

 They started out with just one class five years ago, and now they four classes at the high school.
 Now classes are almost 50 percent young women and they are very talented.
 “I love the fact that I have a number of students who really have an interest in wood working and they want to learn, they aren’t there just to fill their time,” he says.
 He says several of the girls are very talented and have even been in the class for multiple years.